squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 The benefits of hierarchical caching (namely, reduced network bandwidth consumption, reduced access latency, and improved resiliency) come at a price.
 Caches higher in the hierarchy must field  the misses of their descendents.
 If the equilibrium hit rate of a leaf cache is 50%, half of all leaf references have to be resolved through a second level cache rather than directly from the object's source.
 If this second level cache has most of the documents, it is usually still a win, but if higher level caches often don't have the document, or become overloaded, then they could actually increase access latency, rather than reduce it.

-== Where can I find out more about firewalls? == Please see the [http://www.faqs.org/faqs/firewalls-faq/ Firewalls FAQ] information site.
+== Where can I find out more about firewalls? == Please see the [[http://www.faqs.org/faqs/firewalls-faq/|Firewalls FAQ]] information site.

 == What is the "Storage LRU Expiration Age?" ==
 For example: